Happy birthday Sammy

 2009 - Ex-red David James played his 535th Premier League game as we won 3-2 at Portsmouth, equalling Gary Speed’s record for the renamed competition.
 David Nugent opened the scoring after an hour, with Fábio Aurélio levelling with a free-kick following a poor Pompey back-pass.
 Herman Hreidarsson put the home side in front again before Dirk Kuyt netted.
 Fernando Torres secured the victory with a late header to send us back to the top of the table.

 1927 – Outside-left Fred Hopkin played his 200th League game for the reds in our 4-1 win at Sheffield United.
-Tom Reid bagged a brace, with Harry Chambers and Tom Scott also scoring.
+Tommy Reid bagged a brace, with Harry Chambers and Tom Scott also scoring.

 A treble all Wright

-1931 - Short-lived centre forward Dave Wright bagged his first three reds goals in a 4-2 home League win over Newcastle United, with his strike partner Harold Barton also bagging his first for the club in the same game.
+1931 - Short-lived centre forward Dave Wright bagged his first three reds goals in a 4-2 home League win over Newcastle United, with his strike partner Harold Barton also bagging his first for the club in the same game as left-half Jimmy McDougall reached a century of reds appearances.

 1925 - Goals from centre-forward Danny Shone, outside-left Fred ‘Polly’ Hopkin and forward Harry ‘Smiler’ Chambers handed us a 3-1 win over Everton at Anfield.
 Forward Dick Johnson played his 82nd and last reds game.